yue/yue/README.md

 on using or building this project.
 For help please go to the [yue/help](https://github.com/yue/help) repo where users help themselves.

-The only way to get help from me is to subscribe to paid plans.
+The only way to get help from me is to subscribe to [paid plans][paid-plans].

 ## Contributions